AlfredChan919/acit2420-assignment3p1/README.md

 The reason we put 2 webgen is because the first webgen states the user, and the second webgen states the usergroup.

+4. Create 2 new directories called "sites-available" and "sites-enabled" inside `/etc/nginx` by entering the commands:

+`sudo mkdir -p /etc/nginx/sites-available` and `sudo mkdir -p /etc/nginx/sites-enabled`

+5. Now, we will create a separate file for webgen inside "sites-available".

+Enter the command: `sudo nvim /etc/nginx/sites-available/webgen`

-4. Create a new server block inside the code by copying and pasting the following:
+Then create a new server block inside the file by copying and pasting the following:

         server {
             listen 80;